As an Amazon Associate, I earn from qualifying purchases

 Le Creuset vs All-Clad Handles

 The handles on your stainless steel cookware collection are extremely important.
 Some of All-Clad’s handles are traditional but sometimes difficult to hold.
 This can make it harder to pour your ingredients into another pot or oven tray.
-However, All-Clad’s highest-quality collections have much better, round-shaped handles that stay cooler for longer.
+However, All-Clad’s highest-quality stainless steel collections have much better, round-shaped handles that stay cooler for longer.
 Their handles are U-shaped, which helps prevent heat from reaching where you grab the handle.

 All of Le Creuset’s handles are more comfortable to hold, have round edges, and connect to the pan using stainless steel rivets.
-These handles typically don’t get too hot to hold, but to be safe, it might be best to wear an oven glove when picking up All-Clad and Le Creuset cookware.
+These handles typically don’t get too hot to hold, but to be safe, it might be best to wear an oven glove when picking up All-Clad and other Le Creuset handles or cookware.

 All-Clad vs Le Creuset Performance